 You correctly diagnose iron deficiency anemia, start oral iron and limit his milk intake.
 You see him in 3 days to assure compliance and his red cell distribution width (RDW) is 27% and his reticulocyte count 12%.
 When you see him back in two weeks his mother is amazed at his new interest in table foods.
 Hgb is now 8.5 g/dL, and his MCV 64 fL.
 Two months later his hemoglobin has completely normalized, and you continue iron therapy for three more months.

-Anemia may be defined as a below-normal number of circulating red blood cells, or concentration of hemoglobin within the blood (though both will typically be low).
-As in most areas of pediatrics, what truly constitutes normal varies substantially with age, and there is no uniform numerical cut-off.
+Anemia may be defined by a low normal number of circulating red blood cells or a low hemoglobin concentration of hemoglobin (though both will typically be affected).
+As in most areas of pediatrics, what constitutes normal varies substantially with age, and there is no uniform numerical cut-off.
 Instead, z-scores are used, with anemia being defined as a hemoglobin or hematocrit more than two standard deviations below the mean for that age and sex.
 Before proceeding, it is worth reviewing several key definitions:

 - Hemoglobin (Hgb) - The measures of the amount of hemoglobin present in the blood; expressed in grams per deciliter (100mL), or g/dL.